jeffsf/pyDE1/README.md

 This represents work-in-progress to an API-first implementation of core software for a controller for the DE1.

-The extent of functionality should be sufficient to upload profiles and pull shots, flush the group, steam, and draw hot water through the API, with stop-at-time, -volume, and -mass.
+The extent of functionality is sufficient to upload profiles and pull shots, flush the group, steam, and draw hot water through the API, with stop-at-time, -volume, and -mass.
 Continuous updates of flow parameters, and state transitions are provided over MQTT.
 Firmware upload is supported, though not yet revealed in the API.

+A "worked example" is available at `examples/find_first_and_load.py` that

+* Initializes and starts an MQTT listener, then, through the API
+* Determines if a DE1 and scale are connected
+* If not, connects to the first-found
+* Waits until the DE1 is "ready" (self-initializes without API intervention)
+* Uploads a profile
+* Sets the stop-at-weight target and disables stop-at-time and stop-at-volume
+* Optionally disconnects the DE1 and scale

 The APIs are under semantic versioning.
 The REST-like, HTTP-transport versions can be retrieved from `version` at the document root, and also include the Python and package versions installed.
 Each of the JSON-formatted, MQTT packets contains a `version` key:value for that payload.